opendatahub-io/caikit-tgis-serving/demo/kserve/deploy-remove.md

          # Target directory must contain a config.yml
    ```

-   Before using it, the following details to be added:
+   Before using it, the following details have to be added:

    - `<caikit-tgis-isvc-name>` should be replaced by the name of the inference
    - `<NameOfAServiceAccount>` should be replaced by the actual name of the Service Account